emperor-katax/BP_Events_UE532/README.md

 # BP_Events_UE532
-Developed with Unreal Engine 5.3.2
+Developed with Unreal Engine 5.3.2 <br>
 by: Katax

-LinkedIn: www.linkedin.com/in/cliff-sharif
+LinkedIn: www.linkedin.com/in/cliff-sharif<br>

-Home: www.kataxwork.com
+Home: www.kataxwork.com<br>

 This application:

->Using actor reference to communicate with actor on scene.
+>Using actor reference to communicate with actor on scene.<br>
->Using events and event dispatchers to communicate with actors on scene.
+>Using events and event dispatchers to communicate with actors on scene.<br>
->Hotkeys: E, Q and F for activate events, R for reset event and U to globally execute events
+>Hotkeys: E, Q and F for activate events, R for reset event and U to globally execute events.<br>
->Blueprint only
+>Blueprint only<br>

 Using: